AI Voice Agent Quick Start

 Before you begin, ensure you have:

-- A VideoSDK authentication token (generate from app.videosdk.live)
+- A VideoSDK authentication token (generate from app.videosdk.live), follow to guide to generate videosdk token

 - A VideoSDK meeting ID (you can generate one using the Create Room API or through the VideoSDK dashboard)